devvrat-joshi/Tweet/README.md

    ```sh
    make
    ```
-3. Real-time server activity can be seen on the screen
+3. Real-time server activity can be seen on the screen.
 4. Access the text output files in ```mininet/tests/output/```

 # Feature Checklist
 ### Basic Features:
 ✅ Register New User
 ✅ Login
 ✅ Get Updates
 ✅ Logout
 ✅ Search Registered Users
 ✅ Follow/Unfollow Any User
 ❌ Control Add/Delete Followers
 ✅ Post Tweets
 ✅ Categorize Tweets with Hashtags

 ### Advanced Features
 ✅ Search and Display Tweets Under Specific Hashtags
 ✅ Fetch List of Online Followers
 ✅ Initiate Chat Session with Followers
 ✅ Retweet Tweets
 ✅ Scale Server to Handle Multiple Requests
 ❌ Multiple Instances of Server

 ### Security Features
 ✅ User Authenticate With Server to Access Features
 ✅ Obscured Password Input

 ### Bonus Features
 ✅ Pin Tweets To The Profile
 ✅ Anyone Can View The Profile and The Pinned Tweets
 ✅ Create Groups
 ✅ Add/Remove Members From a Group
 ✅ Check Group Owner/Admin and Members
 ✅ Broadcast A Message To All The Members Of Group
 ✅ Delete Group
 ✅ Attractive Interface

 ### Extra Features
 ✅ Get Notification
 - If Someone Mentions You In Their Tweet
 - If your Tweet is Retweeted

-### Client and Server Side Logic
-#### Server Side Logic
-- Server is a multi-threaded concurrent server, which can handle around 4500 queries per minute.
-- Whenever server receives a query, it checks the first word of the query.
-- The first wors is the command which client is asking the server to execute

 # Commands